NebulousLabs/Sia/doc/API.md

 	dictionary string
 }
 ```
-'dictionary' is the name of the dicitionary that should be used when encoding
+'dictionary' is the name of the dictionary that should be used when encoding
 the seed.

 Response: